 The Best Fictional Musical Groups In Movie And TV History

 Hollywood loves to make movies about certain industries.
 It most often enjoys turning the mirror on itself and the field of movie-making, but a close second is probably the music industry.
-This often comes in the form of musical biopics — think Baz Luhrmann's "Elvis" or Bryan Singer's "Bohemian Rhapsody" — but there are plenty of fictional musical acts, too.
+This often comes in the form of musical biopics — think Baz Luhrmann's "Elvis" or James Mangold's "A Complete Unknown" — but there are plenty of fictional musical acts, too.

-Through movie and TV history, a number of iconic fictional musical groups have proved enduring, but only the best and most memorable have made our unranked list.
-Sadly, some classics just couldn't fit on this list, like The Beets from "Doug," The Soggy Bottom Boys from "O Brother, Where Art Thou," Figrin D'an and the Modal Nodes from "Star Wars," or No Vacancy from "School of Rock."
-Think we've missed someone?
+Through movie and TV history, a number of iconic fictional musical groups have proved enduring, but only the best and most memorable have made our list.
+Sadly, some classics just couldn't fit, like The Beets from "Doug," The Soggy Bottom Boys from "O Brother, Where Art Thou," Figrin D'an and the Modal Nodes from "Star Wars," or No Vacancy from "School of Rock."
+Think we've missed anyone else?

 Stillwater

-Seen in the 1997 drama "Almost Famous," the rock group Stillwater was inspired by the '70s rock outfit the Allman Brothers Band, but share their name with another very real Southern rock group (per Rolling Stone).
+Seen in the 2000 drama "Almost Famous," the rock group Stillwater was inspired by the '70s rock outfit the Allman Brothers Band, but share their name with another very real Southern rock group.
 The movie itself is at least partially based on a true story too, chronicling the teenaged life of its writer and director, Cameron Crowe, who in his youth had been a rock journalist for Rolling Stone magazine.
-The film starred Patrick Fugit as teen reporter William Miller, and Kate Hudson as the real-life groupie Penny Lane, as they both follow the band on tour.
+The film stars Patrick Fugit as teen reporter William Miller and Kate Hudson as groupie Penny Lane, as they both follow the band on tour.

 Buckaroo Banzai and the Hong Kong Cavaliers

 In 1984, future "RoboCop" star Peter Weller played a different kind of hero in "The Adventures of Buckaroo Banzai Across the 8th Dimension."
-In it, he stars as the titular Banzai, leader of a rock group known as the Honk Kong Cavaliers.
+He stars as the titular Banzai, leader of a rock group known as the Hong Kong Cavaliers.
 Though they don't belt out as many songs as some others on this list, one memorable tune sees Weller shredding a killer guitar solo on stage with a group of saxophone players wailing away in typical '80s fashion.
 In addition to Banzai, the group is full of musicians with off-the-wall names like Reno Nevada and Pinky Carruthers.

 As mind-bogglingly weird as the movie itself, Buckaroo Banzai and the Hong Kong Cavaliers are a sight to behold.
-There's something undeniably fun about fusing pop, rock, and soft jazz into one, all smack dab in the middle of a dimension-hopping sci-fi superhero adventure.
-In a movie whose hero is a brain surgeon and rocket scientist who's also a rock star the discoverer of an army of inter-dimensional villains ready to conquer New Jersey, it totally works.
-Plus, any band that includes a keyboard-playing Jeff Goldblum decked out in a cartoonish cowboy getup deserves a spot on the best fictional bands of all time.
+There's something undeniably fun about fusing pop, rock, and soft jazz into one, smack dab in the middle of a dimension-hopping sci-fi superhero adventure.
+In a movie whose hero is a brain surgeon, rocket scientist, rock star, and the discoverer of an army of interdimensional villains ready to conquer New Jersey, it totally works.
+Plus any band that includes a keyboard-playing Jeff Goldblum decked out in a cartoonish cowboy getup deserves a spot on the best fictional bands of all time.

 The Be Sharps